113ll3/Ibmclouddocscli/plugins/cbr/context-based-restrictions.md

 :   The access tags of the resource in the form of `name:value,name:value,...`.

 --file (string)
 :   The supplied file is used to update the rule.
 This flag is unique and cannot be used with other flags.
-The file should follow the JSON schema for the rule update API documented [here](/apidocs/context-based-restrictions#replace-rule-request){: external}.
+The file needs to follow the JSON schema for the rule update API.
+For more information, see the [Context-based restrictions API](/apidocs/context-based-restrictions#replace-rule-request){: external}.

 ### ibmcloud cbr rule-delete
 {: #cbr-cli-rule-delete-command}

-This operation deletes the rule identified by the specified rule ID.
+This operation deletes the rule that is identified by the specified rule ID.

 ```sh
 ibmcloud cbr rule-delete RULE-ID
 ```
+{: codeblock}

 #### Example
 {: #cbr-cli-rule-delete-example}